-Referral Agency responses from first reading: Did not support the application existing uses and
+Referral Agency responses from first reading: I BOLL OF THE REAL PROPERTY OF THE PROPERTY OF

 Interior Health Did not support the application existing uses and

 proposed additional development.
 The existing

-sewerage system was designed and authorized for the one dwelling with additional
+sewerage system was designed and authorized

+for the one dwelling with additional
-0

 accommodation in the bunkhouse.
 Therefore

 the use of an RV is not accounted for in any of

 the onsite sewerage system designs.

 This parcel would pose a potential health risk due

-to lot size, cumulative effects of wastewater (high

-density development on small lots) location of
+to lot size, cumulative effects of wastewater (high density development on small lots) location of

 onsite sewerage dispersal and the compliance

 with the standard of practice for onsite sewerage.

 Also indicated that the drywell should not be

 allowed since it is a non-compliant dispersal

 area.

 Ministry of Forests, Lands and Natural Resource Indicated that the area within which this property

 - Archaeology Branch is situated has the possibility for

-A tonacology Drahon unknown/unrecorded archaeological sites to
+The state of the s unknown/unrecorded archaeological sites to

 exist.

 Ministry of Transportation and Infrastructure Preliminary Approval granted subject to the land

 owner submitting a Provincial Public Highway

 Permit application for encroachments for the

 deck and for public access to a public road

 CSRD Operations Management Utilities has concerns that the onsite sewer

 system was not designed for the proposed use

 and could cause premature failure of the system.

 The water system having 3 connections from a

 single well may be considered a community

 water system by IHA and be subject to additional

-requirements.
+0000 51 110 1 requirements.

 CSRD Financial Services Interests unaffected

 School District #83 No response

 Adams Lake Indian Band No response

 Little Shuswap Indian Band No response

 Lower Similkameen Indian Band No response

 Neskonlith Indian Band No response

 Okanagan Indian Band No response

 Okanagan Nation Alliance No response

 Penticton Indian Band No response

 Shuswap Indian Band No response

 Splats'in First Nation No response